vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/customize/slots.md

   A slot in page toc, after the actual table of contents.
 Useful for adding sponsor links or ads.

-These slots are supported for default home page only (normal page does not have these slots):

 ### Slots Available in Home Page

-- `heroInfo`

-  A slot for hero info.
+- `heroInfo`: A slot for hero info.

-- `heroLogo`

-  A slot for hero logo.
+- `heroLogo`: A slot for hero logo.

-- `heroBg`

-  A slot for hero background.
+- `heroBg`: A slot for hero background.

-- `heroBefore`

-  A slot before homepage hero.
+- `heroBefore`: A slot before homepage hero.

-- `heroAfter`

-  A slot after homepage hero.
+- `heroAfter`: A slot after homepage hero.

 ### Slots Available in Portfolio Page

-- `portfolioInfo`

-  A slot for portfolio info.
+- `portfolioInfo`: A slot for portfolio info.

-- `portfolioAvatar`

-  A slot for portfolio avatar.
+- `portfolioAvatar`: A slot for portfolio avatar.

-- `portfolioBg`

-  A slot for portfolio background.
+- `portfolioBg`: A slot for portfolio background.

 ## Slots of `<NotFound>`